Iranian bank challenges sanctions in Britain's Supreme Court

-LONDON (Reuters) - An Iranian bank appealed to Britain’s Supreme Court on Tuesday against sanctions imposed on it by the British government in 2009 over alleged links to Iran’s nuclear program.
+LONDON, March 19 (Reuters) - An Iranian bank appealed to Britain’s Supreme Court on Tuesday against sanctions imposed on it by the British government in 2009 over alleged links to Iran’s nuclear programme.

 Bank Mellat, Iran’s biggest private sector lender, wants the sanctions lifted on the basis that the government has failed to provide evidence of a connection between itself and Tehran’s nuclear activities.